 Baker scores 33, Arizona routs Northern Arizona 96-53

+Jamarl Baker scored his first basket in transition to get himself going, then knocked down a 3-pointer not long after that.
+Once the second 3 dropped, Arizona's junior guard could not be stopped.

-Jamarl Baker scored 33 points and made seven 3-pointers, sending Arizona to a 96-53 rout of Northern Arizona on Monday night.
+Baker scored 33 points and made seven 3s, sending the Wildcats to a 96-53 rout of Northern Arizona on Monday night.

+“Jamarl got red hot.
+I thought his teammates did a good job of setting screens and recognizing he was hot,” Arizona coach Sean Miller said.
+“I don't care who we played tonight or what the score was, the way he moved and shot the ball speaks for itself.”

+The 6-foot-5 guard who started his career at Kentucky was expected to take on a bigger role on a roster full of new players.
+He got the season off to a quiet start, averaging six points while making 5 of 18 shots.

-Baker played free and confidently from the opening tip, scoring 19 points to eclipse his career high by halftime.
+Baker played free and confidently from the opening tip against NAU, scoring 19 points to eclipse his career high by halftime.
 He hit his first seven 3s and finished 7 for 9 from behind the arc.

+“That’s what the coaches have wanted me to do; they want me to continue to be aggressive and take my shots,” Baker said.
+“I think now I’m starting to get into a rhythm and will continue to grow.”

+Northern Arizona had little chance against the bigger, more athletic Wildcats, particularly after COVID-19 issues shut down team activities for two weeks.

 Luke Avdalovic led Northern Arizona (0-1) with 16 points and Cam Shelton added 15.